Agoric/documentation/main/ertp/ERTP-Guide/Overview.md

   a one to one relationship with a `mint` and vice versa.
 The created assets are stored in `payments`.
 - **[Issuer](./IssuersAndMints.md)** ([glossary](https://agoric.com/documentation/glossary/#issuer)):
   The source of truth of how many digital assets each `purse` and `payment` holds.
-An `issuer` can be used to validate `payments` received by untrusted parties.
+An `issuer` is used to validate `payments` received from untrusted parties.
 Has a one-to-one relationship with both a `brand` and a `mint`.
 - **[AmountMath](./AmountMath.md)** ([glossary](https://agoric.com/documentation/glossary/#amountmath)):
-Methods to do math operations on an `amount`.
+  Methods to do math operations on `amounts`.
 Each `brand` has its own `amountMath` in a one-to-one relationship.

 ![ERTP object relationships](./assets/relationships.svg)